Jsamper92/figma-icons-tokens/README.md

 ```

-For the correct operation of the library, it is necessary to create a configuration with the following structure:
+For the correct operation of the library, It is necessary to present a configuration file with the structure defined in the Figma Studio Tokens standard and the link obtained from the icons to import:

 ```
 {